WordPress/gutenberg/docs/data/data-core-editor.md

  * blocks: Block objects to insert.
  * index: Index at which block should be inserted.
- * rootClientId: Optional root cliente ID of block list on which to insert.
+ * rootClientId: Optional root client ID of block list on which to insert.

 ### showInsertionPoint

 Returns an action object used in signalling that the insertion point should be shown.

+*Parameters*

+ * rootClientId: Optional root client ID of block list on which to insert.
+ * index: Index at which block should be inserted.

 ### hideInsertionPoint